11 Things to Do in Berlin in November

 Oktoberfest, Berlin| ©James Cridland

-The penultimate month of the year corresponds to the low season.
-If you want to visit the sights without the hustle and bustle and crowds, November is an excellent choice.
-This month is "sandwiched" between two peak seasons: Oktoberfest and Christmas time.
-You will find fewer queues at museums and the price of a house or hotel room is significantly lower.
+The penultimate month of the year is the low season.
+If you want to visit the monuments without the crowds and stress, November is an excellent choice.
+This month is "sandwiched" between two high seasons: Oktoberfest and Christmas.
+You'll find shorter lines at museums and the price of a house or hotel room is significantly lower.

-Since the days are shorter, you can focus on those attractions that are at their best at night, such as the Brandenburg Gate or the TV Tower (Fernsehturm).
-In addition, if you travel in November you will have the opportunity to do some typical Christmas activities (ice skating, flea markets, etc.) as these open at the end of the month.
+Since the days are shorter, you can focus on attractions that are at their best at night, such as the Brandenburg Gate or the TV Tower (Fernsehturm).
+What's more, if you travel in November, you'll have the opportunity to enjoy some typical Christmas activities (ice skating, markets, etc.), as these open at the end of the month.

 Book a Third Reich tour in Berlin